Laser Therapy Recovery Times

-But there are further ways it can be used, especially if shortening your recovery time as much as possible is important to you.
+There are ways laser therapy can be used to help healing, especially if shortening your recovery time as much as possible is important to you.
 Even at a time when we’re all spending more time at home than usual, returning to full strength sooner can be a crucial goal for many people who are less able to comfortably tolerate downtime, due to work, family situation, hobbies, or other commitments.

 We can provide laser therapy as a means of helping patients recover from injuries in less time, while still keeping their ultimate health and comfort in mind.
 Here’s how it can help.